Fenex330/Survivio/README.md

         cmake .. && cmake --build .
 ```

-The folder "Survivio/build/bin" will contain all the binary files. <br><br>
+The folder "Survivio/build/bin" will contain all the binary files.
+(Note on windows you should run *post-build.bat* script after cmake build) <br><br>